scionsamurai/remark-extract-headers-sveltekit/src/posts/post1.md

 Remember to update your content component to use these new IDs too.
 Your headers will be automatically equipped with their shiny new IDs, ready for all that smooth scrolling action!

-Now your readers can smoothly glide through your content like butter on a hot pancake!

 ### What's Next?

 You've now got a fully functional blog post with automatically generated tables of contents.
 In the next section, we'll explore some advanced techniques to take your content structure to the next level.
 Ready to become a SvelteKit content wizard?
 Let's go!